sfultong/stand-in-language/README.md

    ```
    $ curl https://nixos.org/nix/install | sh
    ```
 3. Enter a Nix shell.
-This will setup an enviroment where all external dependancies will be available (such as `cabal` for building):
+This will setup an environment where all external dependencies will be available (such as `cabal` for building):
    ```
    $ nix-shell shell.nix
    ```
-4. Build the proyect:
+4. Build the project:
    ```
    $ cabal new-build
    ```